mui/material-ui/docs/src/pages/careers/full-stack-engineer.md

-# Full-stack Engineer
+# Full-stack Engineer - Toolpad

-<p class="description">We are looking for a full-stack engineer to pioneer the development of a new product vertical.</p>
+<p class="description">You will join the MUI Toolpad team, to explore the role of MUI in the low code space and help bring the early prototype to a usable product.</p>

 ## Details of the Role